LightAndLight/property-based-testing-talk/slides/what-why.md

 <div class="notes">
 - By keeping "common sense" properties in mind, you'll develop more intuitive APIs
+- You can leverage mathematical properties to make APIs easier to understand because people are already so intimately familiar with these concepts
 - Consumers of your libraries will have more confidence because you've given them guarantees about how your system behaves
 - "Does this function care about the order of its arguments?"